Choose Smoke-Free Lives

 Reduce Your Cancer Risk:

 1. Think Through Why Should You Quit

-- Tobacco usage increases the risk of cancer of the lungs, oesophagus, mouth, bladder, pancreas, kidney, stomach, cervix and breast.
+- Tobacco usage increases the risk of over 20 types of cancer: cancer of the lungs, renal pelvis, oral cavity, oropharynx, hypopharynx, nasopharynx, oesophagus, larynx, nasal cavity and sinus, ureter, bladder, pancreas, kidney, stomach, colorectum, uterine cervix, breast, ovary and myeloid leukaemia.
 See latest fact sheets re these cancers…

 - Smoking during pregnancy and exposure to second-hand smoke are both linked to miscarriages, low birth weights and stillbirths.
 Babies who breathe in second-hand smoke have a higher risk of Sudden Infant Death Syndrome (SIDS).